davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 lithosphere [@fig:model_tracers|c].
-When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in **B** [@fig:model_comparison].
-This reflects the model's basic correspondence with a generalized Farallon plate mantle lithosphere underplating event of similar age.
-High subduction-channel temperatures experienced during late-Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
-Thus, heating by a Miocene deep slab window is required for Cretaceous mantle nappe underplating scenarios to produce warm mantle lithosphere.
+When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in **B** [@fig:model_comparison], suggesting that high subduction-channel temperatures experienced during late-Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
+Thus, heating by a Miocene deep slab window is required for Cretaceous mantle nappe underplating scenarios to produce the mantle lithosphere temperatures sampled by the Crystal Knob xenoliths.

 <!--[[[fig:model_comparison]]]-->